ppscpi

 • SEQ stores the parsed sequence in memory; nothing is transmitted to the streamer until STREAM is issued.

-• If the loaded sequence does not end with final V and the server was not started with -t, -random_final, or PP_RANDOM_FINAL, STREAM appends a no-modify final terminator so outputs remain at the last sequence value.
+• If the loaded sequence does not end with terminal final V and the server was not started with -t, -random_final, or PP_RANDOM_FINAL, STREAM appends a no-modify final terminator so outputs remain at the last sequence value.
 The f record only requests forced triggering.

 • Repeated STREAM commands reuse the stored sequence exactly as parsed; the cached session sequence is not rewritten by readback checking or final-output preparation.